| Keynote

 by this prestigious international convention.

-- Role of Education in a Changing Global Economy
+Role of Education in a Changing Global Economy To

 play a vital role in shaping society, education must continuously respond to the